 - an injection of strong pain medicine into a muscle or under the skin

-- a PCA (patient-controlled analgesia) device, which is a pump that is connected to a drip or small plastic tube that allows you to receive a set dose of medicine when you press a button
+- a PCA (patient-controlled analgesia) device, which delivers a set dose of medicine through a plastic tube into a vein when you press a button

 Most people can start eating and drinking either the same day or the day after surgery.
-Some people begin by drinking broth and soup before progressing to plain foods and small meals, while others receive nutrition through a drip or a feeding tube for a short while rather than eating.
+Some people begin by drinking clear fluids, moving onto other kinds of fluid, then plain foods and small meals.
+Other people receive nutrition through a drip or a feeding tube for a short while rather than eating.
+If you go home with a feeding tube, a dietitian will let you know the type and amount of feeding formula you need to take and how to care for the tube.
 If the cancer and surgery affect your digestive system (e.g. mouth, throat, oesophagus, stomach, bowel), you will need to follow the dietitian’s advice about eating and drinking.

 For more on this, see Nutrition and cancer.